-You can generate reports from the GUI and the command-line.
+You can generate reports from the GUI and from the command line.

-In the GUI, to display the Reports dialog, select Tools > Reports or click the reports icon on the toolbar.
+In the GUI, to display the Reports dialog, click Tools > Reports or click the View build reports icon on the toolbar.
 You can open one report at a time for each Insight instance, but you can open several Insight instances.
 You can run most reports by double-clicking the report name.
 Some reports have mandatory parameters that you must provide before running them.